Western allies differ over jets for Ukraine as Russia claims gains

 WESTERN DELAYS

-Most of the hundreds of modern tanks and armoured vehicles pledged to Ukraine by Western countries in recent weeks are months away from delivery.
+Zelensky is urging the West to hasten delivery of its promised weapons so Ukraine can go on the offensive, but most of the hundreds of tanks pledged by Western countries are months away from delivery.

 British Defence Minister Ben Wallace said the 14 Challenger tanks donated by Britain would be on the front line around April or May, without giving an exact timetable.